espressif/esp-idf/docs/en/api-reference/peripherals/rmt.rst

 - :ref:`rmt-resource-allocation` - covers how to allocate and properly configure RMT channels.
 It also covers how to recycle channels and other resources when they are no longer used.
 - :ref:`rmt-carrier-modulation-and demodulation` - describes how to modulate and demodulate the carrier signals for TX and RX channels respectively.
-- :ref:`rmt-register-event-callbacks` - covers how to register user-provided event callbacks in order to receive RMT channel events.
+- :ref:`rmt-register-event-callbacks` - covers how to register user-provided event callbacks to receive RMT channel events.
 - :ref:`rmt-enable-and-disable-channel` - shows how to enable and disable the RMT channel.
 - :ref:`rmt-initiate-tx-transaction` - describes the steps to initiate a transaction for a TX channel.
 - :ref:`rmt-initiate-rx-transaction` - describes the steps to initiate a transaction for an RX channel.